 Famous multinational chain of coffeehouses wanted to get a progressive web app for easy and fast online ordering.
 The company already had mobile applications with the same functionality, but with PWA, they got a 98% reduction of the app size.
 It was a determining factor for rural areas with a less reliable network connection, as shown in Starbucks case study.

 The PWA technology provides user-friendly menu browsing, order customization, and cart usage.
 And all these features are accessible even in an offline mode.
-Starbucks’ progressive web app experience is pretty similar to the native app.
+Starbucks’ progressive web app experience is pretty similar to what mobile application development services provide.
 That is why many Starbucks users switched from its mobile app to the web.

 The launch of the powerful and easy-to-use PWA enabled Starbucks to expand the business successfully.
 The company doubled the number of daily active users and boosted the orders from desktops to be nearly the same rate as orders from smartphones.